charlotte-crisis/charlotte/README.md

 In menus: Arrow keys to select, Space to confirm

 ## Debug Controls:
-Press enter to skip through dialogue
+Press Backspace to skip through dialogue (Skips to the next option, may cause unintended interactions).
-Stops at the next option.

 S to Save
 L to Load